Zone 2 (group)

-Zone 2 is a British hip hop collective based in Peckham, London.
-The group has gained millions of views and streams through their music on YouTube and streaming platforms.
-The group is noteworthy for its rivalry with Moscow17.
-The rivalry began around 2016 and has resulted in various diss tracks between the two groups, as well as physical violence.
+Zone 2 are a British rap group and street gang based in Peckham, London.
+They have gained millions of views and streams through their music on YouTube and streaming platforms.
+Zone 2 is noteworthy for its rivalry with Moscow17.
+The rivalry began around 2016 and has resulted in various stabbings between the two gangs, as well as murders.

 History

 In December 2017, Zone 2 released the Known Zoo mixtape, later dubbed a 'classic' by DJ Mag.

 In August 2021, Kwengface released his debut mixtape, YPB: Tha Come Up.

 In June 2022, Kwengface released his second solo mixtape, YPB: The Archive, featuring CB, Dizzee Rascal, French the Kid, Dusty Locane, Squeeks and 26ar.

 Current members

 The list below includes confirmed members of Zone 2: